“Never doubt that a small group of thoughtful, concerned citizens can change world.Indeed it is the only thing that ever has”.

 “Before our son’s diagnosis, it took many months to narrow down, and rule out, what was making him sick.
 Doing the research was empowering, finding other families going through the same experiences was like coming home.
 I joined an amazing group of families going through similar experiences on support forums and began to see the need for this invaluable shared information to be compiled, and connected, for families just beginning their journey in FPIES.
 Along this journey, I have met some incredible families; we have connected through shared visions to create this Foundation.
 I will strive to help this foundation provide reliable medical information for families to connect with a team of doctors to help their FPIES child thrive, improved treatment plans to increase the quality of life for all children affected by this diagnosis, as well as supportive services for families struggling within the stages of this chronic illness. ” Joy Meyer

 “I’m thrilled to have the opportunity to work with this team to create a central hub for FPIES information.
 Like most parents, we struggled to find answers after our daughter’s initial reactions.
-We were afraid to feed her and overwhelmed with worry, doctor appointments and bills.
-I hope that the work of the FPIES Foundation provides tools which allow parents to spend their time and resources caring for their child instead of fighting for information, resources, diagnosis and support.”
-Jamie Toussaint
+We were afraid to feed her and overwhelmed with worry, doctor appointments, and bills.
+I hope that the work of The FPIES Foundation provides tools that allow parents to spend their time and resources caring for their child instead of fighting for information, resources, diagnosis, and support.”
+Jammie Toussaint

 Read more about the history of The FPIES Foundation in an article written by founders Amanda LeFew and Joy Meyer, “Our History: Building a Strong Foundation”